Reducing Your Risk for Heart Disease & Heart Attack

 "The markers of risk can be very different for a woman," says Richard A. Stein, M.D., professor of cardiology at NYU Langone Medical Center in New York City.
 He cites levels of HDL—the cholesterol that helps prevent arterial plaque from building up—as an example.
 "For a man, an HDL reading of 40 mg/dL or above is good; for a woman, it needs to be 50 or, ideally, over 60."

-Another example: Women with diabetes are at a greater risk of developing heart disease than men who have it.
+Another example: Women with diabetes are at a greater riskup to 5 times higherof developing heart disease than men who have it.
 (If you have diabetes, controlling blood glucose with medication can help manage symptoms of less severe heart disease.)

-Risk factors like high blood pressure, low HDL and obesity can often be addressed through nutrition and lifestyle changes—limiting your daily sodium to no more than 2,300mg, quitting smoking and cutting back on saturated fats in your diet, for instance, pay off quickly.
+Risk factors like high blood pressure (which is a stronger risk factor in women than in men), low HDL and obesity can often be addressed through nutrition and lifestyle changes—limiting your daily sodium to no more than 2,300mg, quitting smoking and cutting back on saturated fats in your diet, for instance, pay off quickly.
 But family history is a risk factor you're stuck with.
 And, surprisingly, there's a gender gap there, too: If your father or brother had a heart attack before the age of 55, that's considered an "early" heart attack and suggests you may be at risk; if your mother or sister had one, some practitioners will consider it "early" if she was under 65.

 Dr. Stein warns that smoking and exposure to secondhand smoke hold special heart risks for women.
 Secondhand smoke appears to disproportionately affect women.
 (Breathing in the invisible particles in cigarette smoke increases blood’s "stickiness" and likelihood to clot after only 30 minutes of exposure.)